A poorly designed contract can result in massive invisible losses throughout the duration of a project.

 • Detailed TPP report.

 Gaia consultants bring invaluable leadership, knowledge and expertise to your wellsite.
-Our aim is to fully support all aspects of your formation evaluation operation, to deliver safe and flawless execution whilst providing assurance on the highest possible data quality with minimal operational risk and cost.
+Our aim is to fully support all aspects of your formation evaluation operation, to deliver safe and flawless execution, providing high quality data assurance with minimal operational risk.

 Preparation of Operations: